Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 • Dilute cordials well and limit lemonades if you have gestational diabetes.

-• Drink elderflower beverages only in moderation, not in excess.
+• Drink elderflower beverages only in moderation, not excess.

 • Check with your doctor about your intended elderflower intake and get personalized advice.